Causal Inference Using Augmented Epidemic Models: Method 1: Maximum Likelihood Estimation and the Problem of Phantom Bias

 \section{Method 1: Maximum Likelihood Estimation and the Problem of Phantom Bias}

-We start with Method 1, because it is commonly used in the epidemic modeling literature.
-Method 1 consists of using maximum likelihood or Bayesian methods to estimate the parameters of the model (so the model is implicitly thought of as a DGM for $Y$) then using the fitted model to compute the causal effect of $A$ on $Y$ or make scenario predictions for $Y(a)$ (so the model is now implicitly thought of as a causal model for $Y(a)$).
-Then we run into a problem first identified by \cite{robins1986new} called the {\em $g$-null paradox}: we are doomed to find a non-zero causal effect even when there is no causal effect.
+Method 1 consists of using maximum likelihood or Bayesian methods to estimate the model parameters (estimates are based on the likelihood function so the model is implicitly thought of as a DGM for $Y$) then using the fitted model to compute the causal effect of $A$ on $Y$ or make scenario predictions for $Y(a)$ (so the model is now implicitly thought of as a causal model for $Y(a)$).
+Then we run into a problem first identified by \cite{robins1986new}: maximum likelihood and Bayes estimates of causal effects are inconsistent. \cite{robins1986new} called this the $g$-null paradox because the effect is especially pernicious in the null case, when there is no causal effect but the estimated causal effect will be nonzero.